epfl-dlab/multilingual-entity-insertion/README.md

 #### Benchmarking

 Then there are several benchmarking subdirectories, relating to different benchmarking conditions.
- - `benchmark_synth`: benchmarking done on the generated test data, without real inserted links (**warning** the notebooks and scripts in this subdirectory are very old and they may no longer be consistent with the current data format.
-They will most likely need significant work.)
-These benchmarks are much less significant than the other two
  - `benchmark_real`: benchmarking done on the Simple English data.
 Particularly relevant for the ablations that were only conducted on Simple English.
  - `benchmark_multilingual`: benchmarking done on the full multilingual data.
 These are the most relevant (and most up-to-date) results.